The International National Trusts Organisation (INTO)

 National Trust Shifting Shores Report

 Water is potentially the most vulnerable asset and resource when it comes to climate hazards.
-From rivers to water features, the National Trust owns a range of sites that include water as functional, natural or designed aspects of its historic places.
+From rivers to water features, the National Trust owns a range of sites that include water as a functional, natural or designed aspect.
 The sections below give detail on impacts, case studies, approaches and thresholds for change when considering climate change adaptation.

 Rivers